 Ṣaḥīḥ al-Bukhārī Ḥadīth 1

-Some have argued that the ال in the word الأعمال has come for istighrāq (encompassing all), i.e. that every action is judged upon its intention.
-For example, if one went a whole day without eating but his purpose was not to fast, then he will not be rewarded for this action.
-On the other hand, if he made the intention to fast and then did not eat the whole day, then he will be rewarded.
+Some scholars have argued that the ال in الأعمال has come for istighrāq, encompassing all, that is, every action is judged by its intention.
+Take a man who goes a whole day without eating, but without the intention to fast: he earns no reward for the abstention.
+Take, on the other hand, a man who intends to fast and then does not eat the whole day: he is rewarded.

 Yaḥyā b.
 Saʿīd al-Anṣārī (d.
 143H)5 was from the ṣighār al-tābiʿīn.
 His grandfather was Qays b. ʿAmr, who was a Ṣaḥābī.
 His teacher was Muḥammad b.
 Ibrāhīm al-Taymī (d.
-120H),6 who was from the awsaṭ al-tābiʿīn.
-His teacher ʿAlqamah b.
-Waqqāṣ al-Laythī was from the kibār al-tābiʿīn.7
+120H),6 from the awsaṭ al-tābiʿīn; his teacher in turn was ʿAlqamah b.
+Waqqāṣ al-Laythī, from the kibār al-tābiʿīn.7

-It has also been mentioned that this ḥadīth fulfils the purpose of having a khuṭbah for the kitāb, as it comes in the ḥadīth that ʿUmar (raḍ. ʿanhu) was giving khuṭbah in the presence of the Ṣaḥābah, and therefore Imām al-Bukhārī lets this suffice as the khuṭbah for his book.
-However, if this were the case then Imām al-Bukhārī should have brought it before the tarjamah (chapter heading), as others have done.
+It has also been suggested that the ḥadīth fulfils the role of a khuṭbah for the kitāb. ʿUmar (raḍ. ʿanhu) was giving a khuṭbah in the presence of the Ṣaḥābah when he related it, and Imām al-Bukhārī might be letting this stand in for the customary khuṭbah of his own book.
+If so, however, it would have been more natural to place the ḥadīth before the tarjamah (the chapter heading), as others have done.

-Ibn Munīr says that during the beginning of prophethood, the Prophet ﷺ would travel to the cave of Ḥirāʾ for the sake of Allāh.
-Therefore this ḥadīth is linked, as it talks about emigration for the sake of Allāh.
+Ibn Munīr offers a further reason: at the beginning of prophethood the Prophet ﷺ would travel to the cave of Ḥirāʾ for the sake of Allāh, and so the ḥadīth has a thematic link, since it speaks of emigration for the sake of Allāh.

 A biographical sketch of Imām al-Bukhārī: his lineage, character, scholarly competence, teachers, students, madhhab, writings, and death.